An email client in Newton’s tradition

 - Pricing and source

 - Newton: $50/yr, closed.
-Epistles: $35/yr Pro (15-day trial, no card; 3 accounts on Free), source migrating to a public repo.
+Epistles: $35/yr Pro (15-day trial, no card; 3 accounts on Free), closed-source.

 If you’re still looking